What should I expect during building work?

 If things are going wrong, talk to your contractor in the first instance.
 Try to keep things cordial and offer them the opportunity to remedy the problem.
 Make it clear what you want them to do and by when.

 If you think your consumer rights have been breached you need to discuss this with the builder.
-If your project required building regulations approval, ask your building control surveyor for advice.
+If your project required building regulations approval, contact your Local Authority Registered Building Inspector for advice.

 Your builder may well offer to remedy the problem which will hopefully be acceptable.
 In that case you could seek your money back plus damages to cover the cost of remedying the work through the courts - although it's always better to try to reach an agreement between yourselves.